– Train with the Best!

 It took quite a few years and mentoring from some of my mentors for me to ditch that hitch and embrace asking questions and to encourage them too.
 The motto was: “It’s better to ask and risk sounding foolish than to remain silent and make a costly mistake.”

 But no one should actually need help in asking questions… right?
-I mean, is it not like an elementary aspect we are born with!
+I mean, is it not like an elementary aspect we are born with?
 That’s what most people may think.

 Asking questions is a skill we need to develop, which requires skill to learn and exchange information; it indeed is a skill that needs to be grown, encouraged, and honed.
+The power of questioning lies in its ability to challenge assumptions and inspire new thinking.

 Did You Know?